About this place

 Windy Harbour offers a safe harbour on this wild coastline, rewarding fishing opportunities and stunning views of the Southern Ocean.

-One of the best ways to experience Windy Harbour’s stunning setting is to take a walk.
+One of the best ways to experience Windy Harbour’s stunning setting is to take a walk on the Coastal Survivors Walk Trail.

 As Windy Harbour is accessible through a sealed road, it is the only place in D’Entrecasteaux National Park with facilities for caravans.
 The nature based camping and caravan ground is small but well set out, and contains a campers’ kitchen, drinking water, hot showers, toilet and laundry and is managed by the Shire of Manjimup.